 She wrote her address on a scrap of paper, adding a phone number and handed it to him.
 “How about this Saturday afternoon at three?
 Unless of course you want to watch the rugby.”

 “No!”
 The thought horrified him.
-“Saturday is fine,” He got hurriedly to his feet, muttering “Thanks” as he fled.
+“Saturday is fine.”
+He got hurriedly to his feet, muttering “Thanks” and fled.

 Relieved to have escaped, he was about to set off for his next class when a female voice stopped him.